GAMUT — Geometric-Algebraic Music Theory

 By the finite Wiener–Khinchin correspondence, this is equivalent to the squared magnitudes of the discrete Fourier transform — the spectral fingerprint of content.
 That duality gives the first coordinate chart.
 But two genuinely different sets can cast the same intervallic shadow (the Z-related or homometric phenomenon), so content alone cannot be the whole map.

 Order enters as a fiber above each content class.
-A rooted cyclic ordering of a set with cardinality lives in a local space of distinct traversals, connected by adjacent swaps.
+A set with cardinality has orderings in total; choosing a root and quotienting by cyclic reindexing gives a rooted cyclic fiber of size distinct traversals, connected by adjacent swaps.
 The total object is a layered bundle: content below, order above.

 When both layers are lifted into Fourier coordinates — complex content modes and order modes — the ambient space acquires a natural symplectic form: